 What is special about this course?

-If you’d like to train in the health industry but lack the necessary qualifications, this could be the course for you.
+If you’d like to work in the health sector but lack the necessary qualifications this Access course can help get you on the right track.

-- Experience of working in a care setting is desirable but not essential
+- Experience of working in a care setting (desirable but not essential)

 - Good communication skills and a real interest in working with people

-- Out of education for at least 3 years and your highest qualification is SCQF level 5 (Standard Grade, Int 2, GCSE or equivalent),or
+- You have been out of education for at least 3 years and your highest qualification is SCQF level 5 (Standard Grade, Int 2, GCSE or equivalent)

-- Out of education for at least 5 years and your highest qualification is SCQF level 6 or higher (Highers, A Levels, HN or equivalent)
+- You have been out of education for at least 5 years and your highest qualification is SCQF level 6 or higher (Highers, A Levels, HN or equivalent

-During the course you will take part in a small number of study days in Oban, where you will undertake learning activities in a clinical environment.
+During the course you will take part in two practical study days, one in each semester, where you will work in a clinical environment.

 How will I study my course?